OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 # Specification of the RCM-DX Format version 2.0

+## License

+> TODO: Lizenzhinweise notieren für RCM-DX
+> TODO: Lizenzhinweise oder Copyright notieren für HDF5

+## Contribution

+The RCM-DX specification is open source and freely accessible and usable by all with respect to the license.
+Any person who wants to improve this specification can do so.
+How exactly this works can be read on the Github website.
+The repository can be found at [RCM-DX repository](https://github.com/SchweizerischeBundesbahnen/rcm-dx) and the website at [RCM-DX specification website](https://schweizerischebundesbahnen.github.io/rcm-dx/).

 ## Change history

 | Document version | RCM-DX version | Date | Autor | Change |